william-chalk/WilliamPortfolio/README.md

 # My Portfolio

 # Description
-## This is my portolio that showcases my previous projects and work.
+## This is my portfolio that showcases my previous projects and work.

 # Technologies
 - NextJs